Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 Tis is a very common and easy way to fully specify the _context-free_ grammar of a language.
 Here is an excellent article about BNF and its extensions:
 [http://matt.might.net/articles/grammars-bnf-ebnf/](http://matt.might.net/articles/grammars-bnf-ebnf/).
-The curious reader (and all readers should be curious) are strongly encouraged to click on this link and to read this article which "_explains grammars and common notations for grammars, such as Backus-Naur Form (BNF), Extended Backus-Naur Form (EBNF) and regular extensions to BNF.
+The curious reader (and all readers should be curious) is strongly encouraged to click on this link and to read this article which "_explains grammars and common notations for grammars, such as Backus-Naur Form (BNF), Extended Backus-Naur Form (EBNF) and regular extensions to BNF.
 After reading this